Hollywood Socialism - Hedda Hopper and the FBI Files

-Hollywood Costume Designer and Power Broker
+Hollywood Costumer and Power Broker

 Ms. Hedda Hopper was a star of silent films and the B Movies in old Hollywood, managing to make 120 films in all.